 How to make homemade whipped cream

-Homemade whipped cream is simply heavy cream, granulated sugar and vanilla extract whipped together for 3 minutes.
+Homemade whipped cream is simply heavy cream, sugar and vanilla extract whipped together for 2 minutes.
 Make sure the heavy cream is cold!
 Start the whipping at a slow pace until bubbles form then slowly increase speed to medium-high.
 Whipped cream is done when stiffed peaks form (the cream doesn’t fall when the whisk is pulled up).
 Try it as a topping for my tres leches cake with strawberries.

 Strawberry shortcake assembly